louiselessel/Kinect-skeleton_via_OSC-for-Mac/README.md

 # Kinect skeleton via NI_Mate or Kinectron in p5.js, using OSC

 Mimi Yin NYU-ITP
-Drawing skeleton joints and bones from Kinect.
+Drawing skeleton joints and bones from Kinect v2 (Kinect for Xbox One).
-Made for the class Choreographic Interventions, ITP Spring 2019
+Made for the class [Choreographic Interventions](https://github.com/mimiyin/choreographic-interventions-s19/), ITP, NYU, Spring 2019

 Modified by Louise Lessél, NYU-ITP
 You can use either NI Mate (Kinect for Mac) or Kinectron (Kinect for Windows).